microsoft/Azure-Analytics-and-AI-Engagement/CDP-Retail/Before-Starting.md

     ![The Custom deployment form is displayed with sample values filled in.](media/bhol_customdeploymentform.png)

-    > **Important**: The `location` field under 'Settings' will list the Azure regions where Azure Synapse Analytics (Preview) is available as of June 2020.
+    > **Important**: The `location` field under 'Settings' will list the Azure regions where Azure Synapse Analytics (Preview) is available as of July 2020.
 This will help you find a region where the service is available without being limited to where the resource group is defined.

 3. Check the **I agree to the terms and conditions stated above**, then select the **Purchase** button.
 The provisioning of your deployment resources will take approximately 13 minutes.